CT 32

 In 1966, Windham officials proposed a cloverleaf (likely some smaller interchange) at the intersection of Route 32 and former SR 601, connecting to a bridge across the Willimantic River that is no longer open to traffic.
 The "twisting, narrow" underpass was dangerous and congested.
 The cloverleaf was never built; traffic now uses the wider Frog Bridge to the west.

 In 1972, Montville officials advocated building a cloverleaf at Route 52 and 32, at the entrance to the Mohegan-Pequot bridge.
 Exactly where the interchange would be (along Route 2A, presumably), and the details of the interchange, were not available.
-This was one of the highway project scrapped by Governor Thomas Meskill.
+This was one of the highway projects scrapped by Governor Thomas Meskill.

 Interchange revamp at I-95, with short freeway